More about Community Empowerment (Scotland) Act 2015

 Part 7: Football Clubs - The Act paved the way for future legislation to make it easier for football supporters to have a role in decision-making and ownership of their football clubs.

 Part 8: Common Good Property - Places a statutory duty on local authorities to establish and maintain a register of all property held by them for the common good.
 It also requires local authorities to publish their proposals and consult community bodies before disposing of or changing the use of common good assets.

-Part 9: Allotments - Updates and simplifies legislation on allotments, and requires local authorities to develop a food growing strategy for their area, including identifying land that may be used as allotment sites community growing.
+Part 9: Allotments - Updates and simplifies legislation on allotments, and requires local authorities to develop a food growing strategy for their area, including identifying land that may be used as allotment sites or for community growing.